TomHuynhSG/Smart-School-Chatbot/README.md

 ## Usage

-Here are some read examples of the chatbot in action where students just talk to it naturally like to a real TA, where its answers are unique and different everytime:
+Here are some real examples during the lectures of the chatbot in action where students just talk to it naturally like to a real TA, where its answers are unique and different everytime:

 * Ask what it can do